UIUC-iSchool-DataViz/fall2021-acg-acu/week13/lecture23.md

 This presentation needs to include the final product, as well as a summary of any stumbling blocks you might have had, and a little bit of the process.

-These presentations will be on the 3rd and 8th of December.
-The project will be due on the 8th.
+These presentations will be on the 2nd and 7th of December.
+The project will be due by the end of finals week, but you are **strongly encouraged** to submit earlier.

 ---